trevorsaudi/trevorsaudi.github.io/content/posts/2025-11-04_bug_bounty01/index.md

 - Is the journey worth it?
 Yes.
 If you like to hack and want to get paid for it I think it is worth putting the effort for.
 - Consistency beats talent.
 - Visualize your goal and actively work towards it.
 - Be patient.
-It can take a while even for someone with a security background to land their first bug.
-This field is highly competitive.
+It can take a while even for someone with a security background to land their first valid paid bug.
+This field is highly competitive so be ready for duplicates and informatives.

 ### Resources.